-In general, respecting configuration and resource constraints implies constraint checking and associated revisions to handle any invalid component→ECU assignments.
+In general, respecting configuration and resource constraints implies constraint checking and associated revisions to handle any invalid component $\rightarrow$ ECU assignments.
 Applying constraint checking alone, however, is often insufficient.
 For instance, constraint checking might reveal that a component cannot be assigned to any ECU due to the lack of remaining CPU capacity on each ECU.
 Unfortunately, this information does not provide modelers with insights as to whether redoing several previous assignment might lead to a valid assignment of all currently considered ECUs, i.e., there is no indication on where to reassign the mapping.

 To address the challenges of modeling combinatorially complex domains, techniques and tools are needed to simplify the combination of graphical modeling environments with declarative constraint programming techniques that can automatically leverage constraint solvers to guide users' modeling steps and assist them in producing correct models.
-This combined approach should respect the domain-specificity of the modeling tool and provide a flexible mechanism for specifying solvers using domain-specific notations.
+This combined approach should respect the domainspecificity of the modeling tool and provide a flexible mechanism for specifying solvers using domain-specific notations.

-This paper describes an approach called automatic role-based constraint solvers that provides the following three contributions to address scalability problems arising when modeling complex application domains: (1) how to combine automatic constraint solving with domain-specific modeling to offer automated guidance to modelers and apply constraint-aware batch solving processes to automatically complete models of large systems, (2) how modelers can specify repair operations that can be leveraged by a constraint solver to automatically fix models that violate the domain constraints, and (3) examples based on a tool for automatically producing deployment plans to map software components to Electronic Control Units (ECUs) (which are CPUs in an automobile) in the context of the EAST-EEA Embedded Electronic Architecture [3] defined in a European Union research project as a predecessor of the emerging AUTOSAR [4] middleware and modeling standard.
+This paper describes an approach called automatic rolebased constraint solvers that provides the following three contributions to address scalability problems arising when modeling complex application domains: (1) how to combine automatic constraint solving with domain-specific modeling to offer automated guidance to modelers and apply constraint-aware batch solving processes to automatically complete models of large systems, (2) how modelers can specify repair operations that can be leveraged by a constraint solver to automatically fix models that violate the domain constraints, and (3) a case-study based on a tool for automatically producing deployment plans to map software components to Electronic Control Units (ECUs) (which are CPUs in an automobile) in the context of the EAST-EEA Embedded Electronic Architecture [3] defined in a European Union research project as a predecessor of the emerging AUTOSAR [4] middleware and modeling standard.

-The paper extends our previous experience with AU-TODeploy [13] and focuses on how to address the challenges related to the complexities of aspect weaving identified there.
+The paper extends our previous experience with AU-TODeploy [9] and focuses on how to address the challenges related to the complexities of aspect weaving identified there.
 Our prior work focused on applying the relationship between automated role-based constraint solving and aspect weaving.
 This paper generalizes our earlier approach to a broader range of modeling-related activities, including applying batch processes to create connections and automatically adding model elements to satisfy domain constraints.
+This paper also presents a case study that shows how we use our automatic role-based constraint solving techniques to map deployment problems to configuration and bin-packing solvers.

-The rest of the paper is organized as follows: Section II addresses these considerations in the context of the EAST-EEA automotive architecture, using the deployment of software functions to ECUs as a motivating example; Section III shows how our automatic role-based constraints solving technique addresses the scalability challenges of modeling DRE domains; Section IV presents related work; and Section V presents concluding remarks.
+The rest of the paper is organized as follows: Section 2 addresses these considerations in the context of the EAST-EEA automotive architecture, using the deployment of software functions to ECUs as a motivating example; Section 3 shows how our automatic role-based constraints solving technique addresses the scalability challenges of modeling DRE domains; Section 4 describes the results of applying our constraint solvers to model EAST-EEA component deployments; Section 5 presents related work; and Section 6 presents concluding remarks.

-II.
-Motivating Example
+2 Motivating Example

 EAST-EEA defines the embedded electronic architecture and structure of automotive middleware to help standardize solutions to problems that arise when developing large-scale, distributed real-time and embedded (DRE) systems for the automotive domain.
 For instance, it is complicated to (re)deploy software components in ECU computers and micro-controllers running software components within a car.
-Key complexities of (re)deployment include: (1) components often have many constraints that must be met by the target ECU and (2) there are many possible mappings of components-ECUs in a car and finding the optimal one(s) is hard.
+Key complexities of (re)deployment include: (1) components often have many constraints that must be met by the target ECU and (2) there are many possible mappings of components→ECUs in a car and finding the optimal one(s) is hard.